 This plum almond cake is an Italian classic.
 While we’ve got nothing against homey, which is what author Domenica Marchetti dubs this dessert, we think this lovely little looker of a cake has a little haute going on, too.
 She prefers how this simple cake “celebrates September, when farmers’ markets are overflowing with small, dark Italian plums,” but quite frankly, we keep this recipe handy all summer long and make it with whatever variety of plums we happen to find.

 Just wait’ll you taste the delicate-crumbed cake interspersed with pockets of plums, which turn jammy as they bake.
 We’re a little wobbly in the knees just thinking about it.–David Leite

 Italian prune plums are traditionally used here, but our testers found that any ripe plums that you can find will work well.

 The cake can be stored, covered in plastic, at room temperature for up to 3 days.
 For longer storage, cool completely, wrap well in plastic, and freeze for up to 3 months.

 - 8- or 9-inch (20- or 23-cm) springform pan

-- 1/2 cup (4 fluid ounces) sunflower or vegetable oil, plus more for the pan
+- 1/2 cup sunflower or other mild vegetable oil, plus more for the pan

-- 1 cup (5 ounces) unbleached all-purpose flour, plus more for the pan
+- 1 cup unbleached all-purpose flour, plus more for the pan

 - 2 teaspoons baking powder